kign/c4wa/etc/doc/language.md

 imported not exported.

 (Unrelated to import or export, global variable could also be `const`).

+`c4wa` will only output WAT source for functions which are exported (that is, declared `extern`) or are called from an exported function.
+If you have have no exported functions, you'll get an empty module and a warning would be printed.

 **Memory** behaviour is determined by compiler options (see [here](https://github.com/kign/c4wa/blob/master/etc/doc/properties.md)).
 It could be imported,